joaopedrovilares/Java-Authorization-JWT-api/README.md

 ### How do receive a JWT tokken?

-How do receive a JWT token?
+Send a post request:

     POST https://jwt-java-example.herokuapp.com/api/login
     Accept: application/json

-Example JSON:
+With an Example JSON:

     {
         "username": "John Doe",
         "password": "123"
     }

-The Response is the json representation of the tokenInfo with the client name.
+The Response is the json representation of the JWT Tokken with the client name.

 ## Stay in touch